-I believe it was one of the few winters over the past fifteen years when one could see snow piled up in city centres across the country.
+I believe it was one of the few winters over the past sixteen years when one could see snow piled up in city centres across the country.

-Having stated that, the snow came down virtually every other day in Gdańsk from Christmas until the end of March 2021.
+Having stated that, the snow came down virtually every other day in Gdańsk from Christmas (2020) until the end of March 2021.
 Still, it wasn’t particularly cold.
-Last winter was relatively warm and comparatively snowless in Gdańsk.

 Naturally, climatologists put these snowless trends down to climate change and global warming.

 Based on analysis of data gathered every day from 50 weather stations in Poland over the past 50 years, there is less snow and more rain in winter.

 Clearly, an increase in temperature has had a marked effect on the form of precipitation.